ThreeSixtyGiving/standard/documentation/guidance/data-quality.md

 The 360Giving Helpdesk can also look at the data you are preparing to check and provide further feedback prior to publishing your data for the first time.

-## Once your data passes the Data Quality Tool checks
+## Once the data passes the checks
 Once your file has all green ticks it means the information is valid 360Giving data.

 ![Valid data passing Data Quality Tool checks](../../assets/DQT_screenshot_summary_results_valid.PNG)